CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

 ##### *CommandManager Class*

 The **CommandManager** class holds a list of commands and is responsible for delegating the user input to the right command.
-This design follows the Open-Closed Principle and makes it easy to add new commands.
+It follows the Open-Closed Principle as it is easy to add new commands (open to extension) without having to modify other parts of the code (closed to modification).

 The sequence diagram below shows the flow of a typical command.